DaveRendell/m9bot/README.md

   `list birthdays`.
 - Pin messages by reacting with the 📌 emoji (may not work great for older messages)
+- Emoji react to the message in the set roles channel to self assign certain roles.
 - More to come...

 ## Development